Why Phi Psi?

 We’re always interested to hear from men of character who are interested in starting a new chapter of Phi Kappa Psi.
 You can also check out recent stories about our successful colonies and chapters here.
 If you’re ready to get started, fill out this interest form and follow the steps below.

-Email our Director of Expansion to discuss the process of starting a chapter, the colonization process and how to become a chapter.
+Email email@example.com to discuss the process of starting a chapter, the colonization process and how to become a chapter.
 You may also request an expansion packet to learn more about the process.

 Contact your university’s Greek Life Coordinator for information on the prospect and opportunity for expansion at your campus.